-Something that technology has delivered to us in bundles is data.
+Something that technologies have delivered to us in bundles is data.
 We have digitised information in valuable areas for business, including on customers, online behaviour, markets, and marketing performance.

-An MBA in data analytics is for managers, including from a non-analytics background, who want the ability to harness data, interpret business analytics and, ultimately, support data-driven decisions.
+An MBA in business analytics is for managers, including from a non-analytics background, who want the ability to harness data, interpret business intelligence and, ultimately, support data-driven decisions.

 Managing digital information across an organisation is a challenge that most business managers now face.
 You can build skills to manage risk and coordinate information efficiently with an MBA in Information Management.

-An MBA in Technology and Innovation approaches technology management from a digital disruption perspective.
-Students not only build management skills but learn to grapple with technology as an innovation leader.
-You build skills to innovate within your organisation and beyond, including critical thinking skills in the technology space.
+An MBA in Technology and Innovation approaches tech management from a digital disruption perspective.
+Students not only build managerial skills but learn to grapple with technology as an innovation leader.
+You build skills to innovate within your organisation and beyond, including critical thinking skills in the tech space.

 UTS Online's flexible MBA has a Technology Management specialisation that's about integrating technology into the growth plans of your organisation.
 In this study stream, students explore how to make enterprises agile, lead organisational change, strategically aligning business and technology goals, and design product development processes with innovation in mind.
 This is an excellent program for forward-looking managers who others will turn to for technological guidance.
 The 12-subject program can be completed over 24 months of part-time study.

-If you want to take a deeper dive into technology management, you can go for a Master of Technology Management or Executive Master of Technology Management.
+If you want to take a deeper dive into tech leadership, you can study for a Master of Technology Management, or Executive Master of Technology Management.

-These online courses are designed for professionals with technical ability who are aiming for management and leadership roles.
-Many electives are available, such as artificial intelligence, data ethics, machine learning, data visualisation and analytics, and digital strategy.
+These online courses are designed for professionals with technical ability who are aiming for managerial and leadership roles.
+Many electives are available, such as artificial intelligence, data ethics, machine learning, data analysis and visualisation, and digital strategy.

-An executive masters program is relatively short, consisting of 8 subjects instead of the usual 12...
+An executive masters program is relatively short, consisting of 8 subjects instead of the usual 12.
+You can earn a master's degree in just 16 months part-time...
 READ MORE

 A Master of Business Administration program is fundamentally a business management program.
 You'll study management and leadership as well as core business disciplines such as accounting, finance and marketing from a manager's perspective.